SnowBroScott/possibly-a-hero-canonical/decision-log.md

 The principle governs how the game feels, not how it's played.
 Power is real from frame one.
 Early game is untrained, not weak.
-No power ramps up from a weak state.
-No power is "good later."
+No power starts underpowered.
 The player is always being power — at varying magnitudes and coordination levels, never at zero.

 Distinct from "mastery is real and expressible," which governs execution and playstyle.
 Unleash governs feel and emotional register.
 A ramp-up power fails Unleash without failing Mastery.
 They guard different territory.

-Balancing law that falls out of this principle: every power must be potent and complete on its own from the first frame held.
+Balancing law that falls out of this principle: every power is powerful from frame one.
+Upgrades extend, not fix.
 This sharpens the existing "every power has standalone value before combo value" from preference into requirement.

 DATE: June 14, 2026